The Science Behind Building Muscle Mass: Understanding Hypertrophy

 The Role of Muscle Protein Synthesis

 Muscle growth occurs through a process called muscle protein synthesis (MPS).
 When you consume protein-rich foods or supplements, your body breaks down the protein into amino acids, the building blocks of muscle tissue.
-The body then uses These amino acids to repair and rebuild muscle fibers damaged during exercise.
+The body then uses these amino acids to repair and rebuild muscle fibers damaged during exercise.
 Resistance training, particularly high-intensity workouts, stimulates MPS, enhancing muscle repair and growth.

 Factors Influencing Hypertrophy